gotchoices/yamc/bind9/README.md

 # bind9 - BIND DNS Server Module

-This module installs and configures BIND (named) DNS server on a remote system.
+This module installs and configures BIND (named) DNS server on a remote Ubuntu system.

 ## Prerequisites